Mnunez903/mnunez903.github.io/source/2016-09-29-list-and-recursion-2-official-post.html.markdown

 Since the last function will be `findMaxNumber([], value)`, it would just return the value!

 That's the solution.
-There's a lot of issues, which I need to get to.
+There's an  issue I need to get to.

 ## Refactor Time